 Soccer-African Cup of Nations postponed from January next year to 2022

-The COVID-19 health crisis has suspended football across most of the continent since March and left little time to complete the qualification competition.
+The COVID-19 health crisis has suspended football across most of the continent since March and left little time to complete the qualification competition, said CAF president Ahmad Ahmad at a news conference.

-The Cup of Nations was due to be held from Jan.
+The Cup of Nations were due to be held from Jan.
 9-Feb.
 6 next year but will now be scheduled for January 2022.

+"This decision was taken due to the uncertainties about the coronavirus health situation and especially because of the scheduling problems since four rounds of qualifiers would need to be fitted into the October and November windows for international matches," said Ahmad.

+The Africa Nations Championship, which is the tournament for quasi-national teams made up of locally-based players only, will now be played in January during the period initially planned for the Cup of Nations having been postponed from April this year.

-Cameroon will get to stage the semi-finals and final of this year's African Champions League which will be played at a single venue in Douala, CAF's executive committee decided.
+Cameroon will also be asked to stage the semi-finals and final of this year's African Champions League, CAF's executive committee decided at a meeting.

+There will be a single semi-final stage and then the final, likely in September, said the CAF president.

+The same procedure will be used for the African Confederation Cup, suspended before the semi-final stage.
+Its last three games will be staged in Morocco.

 (Writing by Mark Gleeson in Cape Town; Editing by Christian Radnedge)